-White-collar crimes are typically financially motivated crimes committed by businesses and government professionals.
+Common types of white collar crimes range in nature and scope.
+They all typically involve financially motivated crimes committed by businesses and government professionals.
 The penalties associated with white-collar crimes can be severe.
 Anyone the government accuses of a white-collar crime should immediately seek the help of an experienced white-collar criminal defense attorney.
 In this article, we examine the most common types of white-collar crimes.

 Common White-Collar Crimes

 Corporate Fraud: Corporate fraud encompasses a host of different fraudulent activities, including insider trading, the falsification of financial information, and any scheme designed to hide such activities.